Sex matters: Why guys recognize cars and women recognize birds best

 The results were published online on Aug.
 3 in the Vision Research journal in an article titled, "The Vanderbilt Expertise Test Reveals Domain-General and Domain-Specific Sex Effects in Object Recognition."

-This video is not supported by your browser at this time."Our motivation was to assess the role that expertise plays in object recognition with a new test that includes many different categories, so we weren't looking for this result," said Professor of Psychology Isabel Gauthier.
+"Our motivation was to assess the role that expertise plays in object recognition with a new test that includes many different categories, so we weren't looking for this result," said Professor of Psychology Isabel Gauthier.
 She directs the lab where post-doctoral fellow Rankin McGugin conducted the study.

 "This isn't the first time that sex differences have been found in perceptual tasks.
 For example, previous studies have shown that men have an advantage in mental rotation tasks.
 In fact, a recent study looking only at car recognition found that men were better than women but attributed this to the male advantage in mental rotation.
 Our finding that women are better than men at recognizing objects in other categories suggests that this explanation is incorrect."